Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class3/README.md

 conda env create -f /scratch/epid582w22_class_root/epid582w22_class/shared_data/conda_envs/MICRO582.yml -n MICRO582

-# Load your environment and use the tools

-conda activate MICRO582

-# Create Conda environment for MultiQC.
+# Create a seperate Conda environment for MultiQC.
 We are creating a seperate conda environment for MultiQC because it messes up the dependecies of other tools in MICRO582 environment

 conda create -n multiqc multiqc